alessanderviana/azdevops-agent-helm-chart/README.md

 Create a Helm Chart with a Azure pipeline agent to run Azure DevOps CI/CD automations in your own kubernetes cluster.

 ## Prerequisites
-- Have a kubernetes cluster or similar running
+- Have a kubernetes cluster or similar running;
+- Have the Helm utility installed on your machine;
-- Knowledge how to install applications on kubernetes through Helm utility
+- Knowledge how to install applications on kubernetes through Helm utility;
-- Knowledge how to build a Docker image from a Dockerfile (optional)
+- Knowledge how to build a Docker image from a Dockerfile (optional);
 - Knowledge how to send a Docker image to a container registry (optional)

 # How to run